 Tag Archives: Psychotherapy

-Start here.
-For conceptual positioning, see: Academic Defence — The Conceptual Foundations of the Innate Entitlement Framework™ For structure, see: Developmental Map of Human Coherence Human development begins before thought, before identity, and before any conscious sense of self.
-It begins in a state of receiving.
-From the earliest stages of life, the organism […]
+Series 01 — Receiving: The Beginning of Human Development New readers may wish to begin with: Why the Innate Entitlement Framework™ Matters For deeper conceptual positioning, see: Academic Defence — The Conceptual Foundations of the Innate Entitlement Framework™ Human development begins before thought.
+Before identity.
+Before any conscious sense of self.
+It begins in […]

 Why do we relate the way we do in relationships?
 Attachment theory tells us that our early relationships shape how we connect, trust, and respond to others.
 Most people can recognise themselves somewhere in those patterns.
 But what if those patterns don’t begin where we think they do?
 What if they begin even earlier—before […]